 c.
 Other Applicable Agreements.
-This Agreement shall be interpreted in conjunction with other applicable agreements in effect between the District and the Village, including the Intergovernmental Agreement for the Reciprocal Reporting of Criminal Offenses Committed by Students, which is attached hereto as Exhibit E.
+This Agreement shall be interpreted in conjunction with other applicable agreements in effect between the District and the Village, including the Intergovernmental Agreement for the Reciprocal Reporting of Criminal Offenses Committed by Students, which is attached hereto as Exhibit F. In the event that this Agreement conflicts with the Village's obligations to the SRO under the MAP labor agreement and/or the terms of the labor agreement between the Village of Niles and MAP the terms of the MAP Agreement effective as of the date in question shall govern.

-12. Insurance.
+14. Insurance.
 Each Party shall keep in force at all times during the term of this Agreement, Commercial General Liability Insurance, on an occurrence basis, with limits of not less than \$3,000,000 per occurrence and in the aggregate.
 Within seven (7) days of the last Party's execution of this Agreement, each Party shall furnish to the other a certificate of the insurance evidencing the insurance required under this Agreement.
 Each party may satisfy the insurance obligations under this Paragraph by utilizing excess or umbrella insurance.
 For purposes of this Paragraph, insurance may be provided through a self-insured intergovernmental risk pool or agency.
-Each Party shall name the other party's Indemnitees (as defined in Paragraph 13) as additional insureds on all insurance required hereunder.
+Each Party shall name the other party's Indemnitees (as defined in Paragraph 15) as additional insureds on all insurance required hereunder.
 To the fullest extent permitted by each insurance policy and without invalidating any coverage thereunder, the Parties waive any right of subrogation that they or any of their agents may have against any of the other Party's Indemnitees.

-13. Mutual Indemnification.
+15. Mutual Indemnification.
 The District shall indemnify and hold the Village and its officers, agents, and employees ("Village Indemnitees") harmless from any and all liabilities, losses, costs, demands, damages, actions or causes of action, including reasonable attorney's fees arising out of, proximately caused by or incurred by reason of any of negligent acts or omissions of the District and its employees related to this Agreement; subject, however, to any defenses or limitations of liability permitted under the Local Governmental and Governmental Employees Tort Immunity Act (745 ILCS 10/1 et seq.), or otherwise provided by law.